The information in this article applies to:

 If the unexpected closure of the program appears to be particularly linked to 3D camera views, dialogs which display object previews, or accessing particular objects in the Library Browser where a preview is displayed in the panes below, and you have already followed the previous steps in the appropriate article, then make sure to continue through the steps on Adjusting the Render Preferences as well.

-Ideally, you want to see a Driver Date from within the past 6 months listed once it has been updated.
+Ideally, you want to see a Driver Date from within the past 12 months listed for your video card.

 If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instruction on how to adjust the system settings.